Securities Fraud Attorney

-Parkman & White, LLC has earned a national reputation in the defense of corporate executives or stock brokers accused of defrauding investors.
+Parkman White, LLP has earned a national reputation in the defense of corporate executives or stock brokers accused of defrauding investors.
 Jim Parkman and his partner, William White, bring over 50 years of combined experience in white collar crime defense.

 Contact Us today if you have been charged with investment fraud or suspect you are a target of a federal probe.
 Our attorneys have defended corporate and investment brokerage executives on every type of alleged securities fraud:

 - “Pump and dump” schemes to artificially inflate stocks and sell off holdings

 - Insider trading by officers, directors or employees

 - Accounting fraud (understating liabilities or losses, overstating assets or earnings)